mauricecyril/pythonMouseAutomation/README.md

 # pythonMouseAutomation
-Mouse and Keyboard Automation using built in libraries in Python 3
+Mouse and Keyboard Automation using built in libraries in Python 3 on Windows Machines.